Swansb306/Swansb306/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on a NFL prediction project and TSA checkin prediction project to practice ML and and Time Series Techniques
+- 🔭 I’m currently working on a NFL prediction project and TSA checkin prediction project to utilize ML and and Time Series Techniques
 - 🌱 I’m currently learning about the scikit learn package for Machine Learning in Python
 - 👯 I’m looking to collaborate on analytical projects involving making predictions for prediction markets, or any data analysis projects more generally.